-Cameron E.G. is an American neo-classical composer and contemporary visual artist born and raised in Honolulu, Hawaii.
+Cameron E.G. is an neo-classical composer and contemporary visual artist born and raised in Honolulu, Hawaii.
 The region's tropical beauty served as sources of inspiration while growing up and pursuing his artistic foundations in visual art and music.
 Between music concerts, art galleries, festivals, and online platforms, his work is exhibited internationally.
 He currently works out of his studio in San Francisco, where he lives at a cross between art and music.

-I find working with tiny details fascinating, so viewing the art at five feet away versus five inches are very different experiences.
+I find working with tiny details fascinating, so viewing the art at five feet away versus five inches away is very different.
 I want to capture the closer viewing experience, and I found a way.
 Through the eyes of a composer, I extract "movements" by enlarging details of my paintings using macro photography.
 This sampling of my own paintings takes viewers on a symphonic movement which explores texture, rhythm, and a serenade of color.
-An expression calling attention to the details rather than the whole, these photos express an inherent duality both terrestrial and celestial that arouses the imagination.
+An expression calling attention to the details rather than the whole, these photos express an inherent duality both terrestrial and celestial that arouses imagination.

 From painting, to photo, to digital art, my mandalas are derived from my macros photos and are rhythmic arrangements where I orchestrate innumerable variations of sacred geometry, fractals, and symmetry.
 This creates a fun psychological phenomenon known as Pareidolia; where people interpret familiar patterns as faces, objects, or animals where none exists.

-Each as unique as a snowflake, these jewels capture a frozen moment that is a measure of the finite and a road to the infinite.
+Each as unique as a snowflake, these Mandalas capture a frozen moment that is a measure of the finite and a road to the infinite.
 Universes within universes, these are maps of the multiverse.

 What do you see?